 The Knowsley Street Lighting PFI includes the replacement of almost 12,000 columns and over 20,000 illuminated traffic signs and bollards within the first four years of the project.
 A sizeable reduction in energy consumption and CO2 emissions is predicted due to more energy efficient lighting equipment and the installation of the Mayflower Complete Lighting Control System.

-The Mayflower Complete Lighting Control Central Management System (CMS) allows individual street lights to be monitored, switched and light output to be dynamically controlled.
+The Mayflower Smart Control Central Management System (CMS) allows individual street lights to be monitored, switched and light output to be dynamically controlled.

 This consists of three key products: the Node, the Sub Master and the Back Office System.
 These three products, together with a Socket which allows a Node or Sub Master to be fitted to a Lantern, communicate and provide a comprehensive system of control and monitoring.

 As a market leader, Mayflower provides a 21st Century solution for the management of exterior lighting and associated illuminated equipment.
-As such, the Mayflower Complete Lighting Control CMS comprises a number of different patented products.
+As such, the Mayflower Smart Control CMS comprises a number of different patented products.